-- Forecasting prices, overseeing budgeting, planning and auditing.
+- price forecasting, overseeing budgeting, planning, and auditing;

-- Inventory control to ensure effective stock utilization and reduce warehousing costs.
+- inventory management to ensure effective stock utilization and reduce warehousing costs; and

 A brief overview of the main supply chain management modules

 The procurement cycle involves multiple steps — analyzing and selecting vendors, negotiating terms, ordering, and invoicing, to name a few.
-The significant part of these procedures can be delegated to procurement management software.
-This will speed up the workflow, enhance transparency, save time, and, finally, reduce costs, a key priority for 78 percent of procurement leaders.
+A significant part of these procedures can be delegated to procurement management software.
+This will speed up the workflow, enhance transparency, save time, and, finally, reduce costs, which is a key priority for 78 percent of procurement leaders.

 The core functionality of procurement software covers the following areas.

-- Preliminary data collection.
-The system sends a standard electronic pre-purchase questionnaire (PPQ) and request for quotation (RFQ) to each potential vendor.
+Preliminary data collection.
+The system sends a standard electronic prepurchase questionnaire (PPQ) and a request for quotation (RFQ) to each potential vendor.
 After filling in the forms, vendors upload their answers into software, giving procurement managers instant access to all the information.

-- Invitation to tender (ITT).
-Vendors sorted out for the next stage of sourcing automatically receive invitations to tender forms that specify requirements of organization and details of the evaluation process.
+Invitation to tender (ITT).
+Vendors sorted out for the next stage of sourcing automatically receive invitations to tender forms that specify the requirements of the organization and details of the evaluation process.

-- E-auction.
-Vendors invited to tender and submit their bids to the shared platform.
+E-auction.
+Vendors are invited to tender and submit their bids to the shared platform.
 All parties involved have access to all bids and compare offers, which prompts suppliers to reduce prices.

 Contract management.
 Among other things, the digital "administrator" helps you create and standardize contract templates, boosts approval processes, and captures electronic signatures.